Still Confused

 Due to visa limitations, I have to leave China every six months during my stay there, so I come back to the United States in the fall and go to Hong Kong in the spring.
 I really like Hong Kong.
 The city is well planned and there are many parks and public spaces in such a small place with such a high population density.
 The Pearl of the Orient is famous all over the world.
 The tourists I talked to include people from all five continents.
 One time while hiking, I even met two middle-aged people from Northern California.
 Of course tourists like the exciting moments.
 The purpose of traveling is to watch various excitements.
 Fortunately, traveling is only a short-term activity.
 What if you live there all year round?
 In Asia, Hong Kong is a developed region comparable to Japan, South Korea, and Taiwan, but what about underdeveloped regions?
 Of course, humans are very resilient.
 We have survived sandstorms, floods, droughts, and pandemics.

 There are a few articles that support the need to take measures to control population growth, but they do not provide a convincing reason.
-Because Western society emphasizes the supremacy of human rights, they may also feel that their views cannot stand on the moral high ground, so they lack confidence and cannot express them sonorously and forcefully, giving readers the impression that they are not very persuasive.
+Because Western society emphasizes the supremacy of human rights, they may also feel that their views cannot stand on the moral high ground, so they lack confidence and cannot express themselves sonorously and forcefully, giving readers the impression that they are not very persuasive.
 However, the ending of one article is impressive.
 The author may understand that he is at a disadvantage, so he throws out a cruel conclusion: If we don't do something ourselves, then Mother Nature will do something.

 When talking about the current problem of China's economic growth stalling, almost all articles in English and Chinese are conclusive that China's population decline will drag down economic growth.
 I don’t know if they are just parroting the theory.
 That population growth drives economic growth is the classical economics theory from two or three hundred years ago.
 In those days, people might encounter a tiger not far from the city gate.
 It should not be difficult to understand the principle that everything has its limits and that going too far is as bad as not going far enough.
 The new economic growth theory mentions that in order to create wealth, individual members of modern society must first invest a lot of time and energy in learning.
 At the same time, human beings' animal attributes determine their unconditional consumption of resources.